dobrou/CsvLINQPadDriver/README.md

 Formats object the way PowerShell [Format-List](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/format-list) does.

+> Relations are not participated.

 #### GetHashCode ####

 ```csharp
 int GetHashCode();
 ```

 Returns object hash code.
 Hash code is not cached and recalculated each time method is called.
-Depends on string comparison driver setting.

 Also note that each time driver is reloaded hash codes will be [different](https://andrewlock.net/why-is-string-gethashcode-different-each-time-i-run-my-program-in-net-core/).

+> Depends on string comparison driver setting.
+Relations are not participated.

 #### Equals ####